“All forms of self-expression that tap into curiosities, talents or deeply held interests, when pursued to excellence, are deeply nourishing.”

 Also, I use (about once a week) the Holosync program from Centerpointe Research Institute, which induces deep relaxation.

-For a more direct treatment of anxiety, see my info page on The Linden Program.
+For a treatment program for anxiety, see my info page on The Linden Method.

 Products and Programs: Anxiety Relief Solutions